v8/v8.dev/src/docs/torque.md

 1. The `gn` build first runs the Torque compiler.
 It processes all `*.tq` files, outputting corresponding `*-gen.cc` files (one `.cc` file per Torque namespace).
 The `.cc` files that are generated use TurboFan’s `CodeStubAssembler` interface for generating code.
 1. The `gn` build then compiles the generated `.cc` files from step 1 into the `mksnapshot` executable.
 1. When `mksnapshot` runs, all of V8’s builtins are generated and packaged in to the snapshot file, including those that are defined in Torque and any other builtins that use Torque-defined functionality.
 1. The rest of V8 is built.
 All of Torque-authored builtins are made accessible via the snapshot file which is linked into V8.
 They can be called like any other builtin.
-In the final packaging, no direct traces of Torque remain (except for debug information): neither the Torque source code (`.tq` files) nor Torque-generated `.cc` files are included in the the `d8` or `chrome` executable.
+In the final packaging, no direct traces of Torque remain (except for debug information): neither the Torque source code (`.tq` files) nor Torque-generated `.cc` files are included in the `d8` or `chrome` executable.

 Graphically, the build process looks like this: